 This list of results will show you work that is not started but is due soon and high priority.
-Depending on the type of task, that might not be a big deal, but for work like first drafts of blogs, designs, or big launch materials, that can definitely be a sign something is off track and give you a starting point on where to check in with your team.
+Depending on the type of task, that might not be a big deal, but for work like first drafts, budget approvals, etc. this can be a sign something is off track and give you a starting point on where to check in with your team.

 Resources for approvals and reporting

 More of a visual learner?
 Want to see how our customers monitor approvals and report on work?
 Check out these resources: